VasanthVanan/computer-networking-top-down-approach-notes/Chapter 3: Transport Layer.md

   - `Checksum`: Used for error detection.
 - Checks for alterations during data transmission.

-> UDP at the sender side performs the 1s complement of the sum of all the 16-bit words in the segment, with any overflow encountered during the sum being wrapped around.
+> UDP at the sender side performs the 1s complement of the sum of all the 16 bit words in the segment, with any overflow encountered during the sum being wrapped around.

 <img src="https://lh3.googleusercontent.com/pw/ADCreHd6aGmd6Jk9aEfaOuteJHdj1V8Tl3M-w_eAdWjDwwqOUuDR8hobSh1fjb2PyblDTqlzm8bLz72502F7YGVJF2x5nirudlaEPwHHrIdqbkWzDpvPUb6K3jccQN5bxYKKsbptwUDTjAnvI0uhICFYGpRv=w1286-h1130-s-no" width="550" height="500">